mofron/mofron-effect-synchei/README.md

 # mofron-effect-synchei
 [mofron](https://mofron.github.io/mofron/) is module based frontend framework.

-it synchronizes the height of the target component and height of effect component.
+synchronize height of target component and height of effect component

-this effect resizes height when the height of the target component changed.
+this effect resizes height of a target component when the height of the target component changed.

 # Install